-- 10.2.
+10.2.
 We continuously look to understand who we need to talk to in the local community to ensure that we consult in the most effective way.
-The local community includes, but is not limited to, the following: town and parish councils and meetings; local residents; local interest groups; local businesses; local community groups and organisations; faith groups; schools and colleges; and 'hard to reach' groups. - 10.3.
-We will seek to engage with the local community through both our general consultation procedures and if appropriate, through targeted events, (e.g. public meetings, exhibitions and other forums).
-This is to ensure we capture representative views of the whole community. - 10.4.
-We will work with those promoting development sites through the planning process to ensure that any site testing is undertaken on a comprehensive basis, as set out in our site selection methodology.
+The local community includes, but is not limited to, the following: town and parish councils and meetings; bordering Local Planning Authorities; residents of our district; local interest groups; local businesses; local community groups and organisations; faith groups; schools, collegesand higher education providers; and 'hard to reach' groups.

+- 10.3.
+We will seek to engage with the local community through both our general consultation procedures and, if appropriate, through targeted events, (e.g. public meetings, exhibitions and other forums).
+This is to ensure we create opportunities to capture representative views of the whole community.
+At times, the council may use technology, such as videos and telephone conferences, to undertake these. - 10.4.
+We will work with those promoting development sites through the planning process to ensure that any site testing is undertaken on a comprehensive basis, as set out in ourwhich will be set out in a site selection methodology document.